ff13dfly/Anchor/docker/README.md

 Your best guess to get started is to pass the `--help flag`.
 Here are a few examples:

-- `docker run --rm -it fuu/anchor anchor_node --version`
+- `docker run -it --rm fuu/anchor anchor_node --version`
 - `docker run -it --rm fuu/anchor --dev`

 ### Issues

-- This anchor image is build from the "anchor_builder.Dockerfile", it will take more than 15 minutes to do it.
+- This anchor image is build from the `anchor_builder.Dockerfile`, it will take more than 30 minutes to do it.

 - The build need substrate code as base, if not work, it may be the update of substrate.
-Please contact me, I will try and fix the bug.
+Please contact me, I will try to fix the bug.

-- The image do not include bash in it, so do not try to get it.
-The ENTRYPOINT is "/usr/local/bin/anchor_node", just run the image and append the parameters.
-For example, you want to load as dev simulator, try this command `docker run --network host -it --rm fuu/anchor --dev --state-pruning archive`
+- The image do not include bash in it, so any try to login and run the bash will fail.